Skip to main content

 Additionally, small caps should be used for high-frequency transients and large caps for low-frequency transients.

-Place the capacitor on the same layer as the digital and analog ground pours
+Place the capacitor between digital and analog ground pours

-Connect the capacitor to the component pin before connecting it to the via to reach the power plane.
+Place the capacitor between the component’s power pin and the via that connects to the power plane.
 This ensures smooth current flow through the plane.

 When you consider one nanosecond switching event, place the capacitor at half an inch of distance for a good power supply within the 20th wavelength.
 Usually, capacitors are attached to the bottom side of the board for BGAs.
 For QFPs and similar packages, it is implemented across the pair of leads.”